Understanding Millennials is Key

 Moving From Balance to Integration

 As your organization continues to balance and integrate the work styles of up to five different generations, Millennials account for the largest percentage of those workers and their attitudes toward work are creating seismic shifts in corporate cultures.
 At the end of the day, we all want dedicated and productive employees who embrace and forward our company’s mission.
-Millennials are the most technology savvy, and among the most productive, provided they feel valued, mentored, have flexibility and opportunity to thrive in a creative environment.
+Millennials are the most technology savvy, and among the most productive, provided they feel valued, mentored, have flexibility and an opportunity to thrive in a creative environment.

 It is no longer about work-life balance, but life-work integration.
 How will your organization adapt to the Millennial Effect?